 Annual exceedance probability (AEP)

 The likelihood of the occurrence of a flood of a given or larger size occurring in any one year, usually expressed as a percentage.
 For example, if a peak flood flow of 500 m3/s has an AEP of 5%, it means that there is a 5% chance (that is, a one-in-20 chance) of a flow of 500 m3/s or larger occurring in any one year (see also average recurrence interval, flood risk, likelihood of occurrence, probability).

 The variation in sea level caused by the gravitational effects of (principally) the moon and sun.
-Highest and lowest astronomical tides (HAT and LAT) occur when relative alignment and distance of the sun and moon from the earth are ‘optimal’.
+It includes highest and lowest astronomical tides (HAT and LAT) which occur when relative alignment and distance of the sun and moon from the earth are ‘optimal’.
 Water levels approach to within 20 cm of HAT and LAT twice per year around mid-summer and mid-winter ‘king tides’.

 Average annual damage (AAD)

 Depending on its size (or severity), each flood will cause a different amount of flood damage to a flood-prone area.
 AAD is the average damage per year that would occur in a nominated development situation from flooding over a very long period of time.
 If the damage associated with various annual events is plotted against their probability of occurrence, the AAD is equal to the area under the consequence–probability curve.
 AAD provides a basis for comparing the economic effectiveness of different management measures (i.e. their ability to reduce the AAD).
 See consequence.